microsoft/pbiworkshops/Query Folding In An Hour/README.md

 </br>

 4. Remove the **Inserted Day Name** step, select the **ModifiedDate** column and within the ribbon select the **Add Column** tab, **Date**, **Day** and **Day of Week**.
-    - 1 is Sunday, 7 is Saturday
+    - 1 = Sunday , ... , 7 = Saturday

-**🏆 Challenge:** An optional firstDayOfWeek argument exists within Date.DayOfWeek function, review to determine if this property can be changed to start the week on Monday.
+**🏆 Challenge:** An optional firstDayOfWeek argument exists within the Date.DayOfWeek function, review to determine if this property can be changed to start the week as 1 = Monday.

 ```
 Date.DayOfWeek( dateTime , firstDayOfWeek )